rundeck/nexus-rundeck-plugin/README.md

 ## Change Log

+- Version 1.4
-- Version TBD: release with support for Nexus 2.8
+  - Release with support for Nexus 2.8
+  - Migrated to JSR-330 annotations
 - Version 1.2.2.2 : re-release 1.2, but with a dependence on Nexus 1.9.2.2 (instead of Nexus 1.9)
 - Version 1.2 : the option provider for version now includes the date of the version (release)
 - Version 1.1 : add option provider for artifactId